 MICHELLE: Interesting!
 It actually kind of reminds me of Battlestar Galactica, in that “we think we’re safe because they haven’t OMG we’re most of us dead now!” kind of way.

-MELINDA: That’s a good point!
+MJ: That’s a good point!
 It does have that vibe, though without the spectacular characterization.
 But I’m hopeful that will develop here, too.

 So, what else have you got for us this week?

 MICHELLE: Actually, I had a very similar experience with the first volume of Until Death Do Us Part!
 I didn’t really think it wasn’t my type of manga, but I certainly didn’t know anything about it and was a little dubious about the premise.
 I admit that I haven’t quite finished the chunky omnibus (comprising the first two volumes of the Japanese release) but it’s very intriguing so far!